milomg/js-reactivity-benchmark/README.md

 We're also working on enabling consistent logging and efficient tracking of GC time accross all benchmarks.

 The frameworks are all plenty fast for typical applications.
-The charts report the run time of the test in milliseconds on an M1 laptop.
+The charts report the run time of the test in milliseconds on an M1 laptop, and are made using [Tableau](https://public.tableau.com/).
 Typical applications will do much more work than a framework benchmark, and at these speeds the frameworks are unlikely to bottleneck overall performance.

 That said, there's learning here to improve performance of all the frameworks.